jorcuad/croke.es/content/post/cryptex.md

 ![Copper paint 3](/images/cryptex/copper3.jpg)

 * Then you can add the dyes.
 Here, I give some examples.
 I chose to add one layer of blue dye and then another one of green one.
-Other option is to use a red one, this can give an effect of shiny copper which can be really awesome with a wooden effect paint in the decorators.
+Other option is to use a red one, this option can give the cryptex an effect of shiny copper which can be really awesome with a wooden effect painted in the decorators.
 When you apply a dye, you have to add a layer of the dye and then use a rag to remove the excess of paint.

 ![Dye tests](/images/cryptex/dyetest.jpg)
 *The first one is the red dye, the second one is a blue+green dye and the third one is a green dye.*